robonxt/NetEaseMusicDownloader/README.md

 Q: What is this?

 A: A working downloader to get stuff from NetEase (music.163.com).
-Edited this from https://github.com/Kito0615/NetEaseMusicDownloader to learn about AES and Python
+Edited from https://github.com/Kito0615/NetEaseMusicDownloader.
+THIS IS A SELF STUDY PROJECT, NO WARRANTY OR ANY SUPPORT WILL BE GIVEN.

 Q: How do I use it?